Periods: Modern and Contemporary

 Languages: Bengali, German, French

 Research Interests: Marxism, Deconstruction, Postcolonial Literature and Theory, Translation Problems, Subaltern Predicaments

-I am a comparatist and not an area expert.
-My teaching, research, and writing focus on problems of representation, language, idiom, and translation; the politics of culture and cultural politics; historical and contemporary modes and situations of subalternity; differentiated patterns of modern imperialism and colonialism; Marxism in an international framework.
-The parts of the world I work on are generally pockets of South Asia, Europe, the Caribbean and Africa; and the limits of my scholarship confine me mainly, but not exclusively, to modern and contemporary conjunctures.
-I have learned from and continue to try and teach Marxist theory, deconstruction, and postcolonial theory.
+Ben Baer is a comparatist and not an area expert.
+His teaching, research, and writing focus on problems of representation, language, idiom, and translation; the politics of culture and cultural politics; historical and contemporary modes and situations of subalternity; differentiated patterns of modern imperialism and colonialism; Marxism in an international framework; epistemic change and intellectual labor; theories and practices of education.
+The parts of the world he works on are pockets of South Asia, Europe, the Caribbean and Africa; and the limits of his scholarship confine him mainly, but not exclusively, to modern and contemporary conjunctures.
+He has learned from and continues to try and teach several genres of literary writings, Marxist theory, deconstruction, and postcolonial theory.